quicwg/wg-materials/ietf101/agenda.md

 ### Hackathon / Interop Report

-* 10 min - Discussion of what QUIC implementers learned at the hackathon.
+* 10 min - Discussion of what QUIC implementers did and learned at the hackathon.

+### Invariants

+* 60 min - Our goal is to nail down the invariants so that WGLC on the draft can begin.
+Includes:
+  * Connection ID

 ### "If Time Permits"